-A microcontroller inside contains all structures essential for a computing system and functions as a computer without adding any outside digital parts in it.
+A microcontroller inside contains all structures essential for a computing system and functions as a computer without adding any outside digital parts to it.
 The maximum of the pins in the microcontroller chip may be made programmable by the user.
-A microcontroller has numerous bit handling commands that can be simply understood by the programmer.
+A microcontroller has numerous bit-handling commands that can be simply understood by the programmer.
 This is also accomplished to control Boolean functions.
 A microcontroller has a higher speed and performance.
 Better firmware security is being provided by an on-chip ROM structure in a microcontroller.
 This is too easy to design with low cost and small size.

-In a microcontroller, the function of memory is similar as a microprocessor.
+In a microcontroller, the function of memory is similar to a microprocessor.
 This is utilized to store data and programs.
 For storing program source codes, a microcontroller typically has a sure amount of RAM and ROM or flash memories.

 Parallel input/output ports

-These are generally used to drive or interface various devices for example printers, memories, LCD’S, and LED’S to a microcontroller.
+These are generally used to drive or interface various devices for example printers, memories, LCD’S, and LEDs to a microcontroller.